kaushal1803/GenAI-for-Systems-Gym/README.md

 ## How to use the Gym?

-The following steps show a simple process of training a model
+The following steps show a simple process of training a certain type of ML model, feeding the generated data (cache statistics) to a RAG system and using the LLM-assistant.

 ### Extracting Traces

+ - Steps to extract features

+ - Some extracted traces are made available in the "traces" directory.

 ### Training a model